oakestra/dashboard/README.md

 `docker run -e "API_ADDRESS=localhost:10000" -p 8080:80 edgeio-image`

 To start the website on the port 8080 which then accesses the EdgeIO System Manager on the configured IP address.

-# SLA Configuration from Max

-In the Frontend it should be able to enter the data in a form and then this structure of the configuration is generated and can be sent to the root orchestrator.